corda/corda/docs/source/api-service-classes.rst

 The ``AppServiceHub`` provides the ``ServiceHub`` functionality to the Service class, with the extra ability to start flows.
 Starting flows from ``AppServiceHub`` is explained further in :ref:`Starting Flows from a Service <starting_flows_from_a_service>`.

+The ``AppServiceHub`` also provides access to ``database`` which will enable the Service class to perform DB transactions from the threads managed by the Service.

 Code can be run during node startup when the class is being initialised.
 To do so, place the code into the ``init`` block or constructor.
 This is useful when a service needs to establish a connection to an external database or setup observables via ``ServiceHub.trackBy`` during its startup.
 These can then persist during the service's lifetime.